masont7/cse340-go-green/README.md

     - `weight` to represent the amount of money spent
     - `WeightUnit`: an enum to represent the units of measurement for the weight (lb, g, ton, etc.)

-Most emission factors are subclasses of `MoneyEmissionFactor`s or `WeightEmissionFactor`s because they don't need to track any other data.
+Most non-abstract emission factors (found in the `./lib/models/emission_factors/base_emission_factors/` folder) are subclasses of `MoneyEmissionFactor`s or `WeightEmissionFactor`s because they don't need to track any other data.
 However, some emission factors use `EmissionFactor` as their direct super class because they require a different combination of data.
 The full list is below:
 - `EmissionFactor`s:
     - `ClothingEmissions` - calculates some clothing emissions based on money and calculates other clothing emissions based on weight.
     - `EnergyEmissions` - calculates emissions based on volume.
 This is the only